-The earthquake in 1550 experienced its epicenter in Valladolid at the eponymous Controversy controversy, initiated by Charles Quint took the form of a heated debate between the two religious professionals that were:
+The quake dogmatic Earth in 1550 experienced its epicenter in Valladolid, in the eponymous Controversy initiated by Charles Quint, the Controversy of Valladolid took the form of a heated debate between the two religious professionals that were:

-- the Dominican Bartolomé de Las Casas, on the one hand, and
+- Dominican Bartolomé de Las Casas , on one hand, and

-« The voice of one crying in the wilderness of this island (the New World), it’s me, and I tell you that you are all in mortal sin because of your cruelty to an innocent race. »
+« The voice of one crying in the wilderness of this island (New World), it’s me, and I tell you that you are all in mortal sin because of your cruelty to an innocent race. »

 Montaigne of cannibals

 The question arises Montaigne is deceptively simple: it is the wild the one it is?
-The title of the essay seems to settle the question: it names the Indians « cannibals ».
-And no sane person could assimilate cannibals to anything but wild.
-The question seems heard.
+The title of the essay seems to settle the question: it names the Indians « cannibals. » And no sane person could assimilate cannibals to anything but wild.
+The question seems to heard.
 Yet Montaigne will show us otherwise.

 Montaigne of cannibals

-« They are wild, as we call » wild « fruit that nature, self and its regular progress, has produced ».
+« They are wild, as we call » wild « fruits that nature, self and its regular progress, has produced ».
 Essays – The Cannibals – Montaigne.

-« We have so recharged the beauty and richness of his works by our inventions, we have all drowned. » Essays – The Cannibals – Montaigne.
+« We have so recharged the beauty and richness of her works by our inventions, we have all drowned. » Essays – The Cannibals – Montaigne.

-We note similarities with the work of Diderot, to which only nature can be a source of morality.
+There are similarities with the work of Diderot , to which only nature can be a source of morality.
 The man then that the damage.
 Diderot shows, for example, in a plea for the « natural law », that the institution of marriage (we created) is against nature and the bane of our civilization:

-« Nothing, indeed, it seems you more foolish than a precept which forbids the change in us; controlling a constancy that there can be, and that violates the freedom of the male and the female, by chaining them forever to one another; a loyalty that most capricious of pleasures terminal to a single individual; an oath of immutability of two beings of flesh, in the face of a sky that is not even a moment, in dens threatening ruin; at the bottom of a rock falling powder; at the foot of a tree that chaps; on a rock that shakes?
+« Nothing, indeed, it seems you more foolish than a precept which prohibits the change in us; which controls a consistency that there can be, and that violates the freedom of the male and the female, by chaining forever to each other; a loyalty that most capricious terminal of enjoyment to the same individual; an oath of immutability of two beings of flesh, in the face of a sky that is not even a moment, in the caverns that threaten ruin; at the bottom of a rock falling powder; at the foot of a shaft gerce; on a rock that shakes?
 Believe me, you made the man’s condition worse than that of animals. « Diderot – Supplement to travel Bougainvillea.